 After Brian’s return to Florida, William and Charlene Guthrie, who live in the same neighborhood as the Laundries, claimed they saw the family load up their new camper and leave town for the weekend.
 The presumed trip occurred about a week after Brian returned home without Gabby.
 His parents later returned home with Brian, and he was last seen on September 14, three days after Petito’s family reported her missing and one day before he became a person of interest in her disappearance.
 It’s reported that Brian last told his parents he was going on a hike before his own disappearance, but the Laundries have since amended the date of Brian’s alleged disappearance.

 “The Laundries were basing the date Brian left on their recollection of certain events,” their family attorney, Steven Bertolino, previously told In Touch in a statement.
 “Upon further communication with the FBI and confirmation of the Mustang being at the Laundrie residence on Wednesday, September 15, we now believe the day Brian left to hike in the preserve was Monday, September 13.”

-“Chris and Roberta Laundrie do not know where Brian is,” Bertolino said in a separate statement.
+“Chris and Roberta Laundrie do not know where Brian is,” Bertolino said in a separate statement at the time.
 “They are concerned about Brian and hope the FBI can locate him.
 The speculation by the public and some in the press that the parents assisted Brian in leaving the family home or in avoiding arrest on a warrant that was issued after Brian had already been missing for several days is just wrong.”

 Phillips, who serves as Tiger King star Joe Exotic’s attorney and specializes in personal injury, wrongful death and civil rights cases, points out that if Chris and Roberta did have any knowledge about their son’s whereabouts or involvement, “Florida has an exemption for close family members.”
 The exemption says that parents won’t be charged with “accessory after the fact,” according to Phillips.
 “Florida is unique in that respect.”